knightsUCF/CarRacing/Log.md

 Let's do an OnTriggerEnter, or OnCollision, on the player so we can recognize the AI car game object and decide when we lost the game by touching another car.

+So we just simply add this script at the same level where we have an is trigger collider.
+Also make sure that the tag is on the right level.
+We had the proper "Car" tag at the parent level, but where not registering this at the child level where the tag was left "undefined".
+After changing to "Car" everything worked correctly.

+        using System.Collections;
+        using System.Collections.Generic;
+        using UnityEngine;

+        public class DetectCollision : MonoBehaviour
+        {

+            private void OnTriggerEnter(Collider c)
+            {
+                if (c.gameObject.tag == "Car")
+                {
+                    Debug.Log("Detected AI Car");
+                }
+            }

+        }

 # On AI Car Rigidbodies